HSW235 - Community Development: Social Work Theory and Practice D

 |Scheduled learning activities - cloud (online)||

-Online independent and collaborative learning activities, including 1 x 1 hour online seminar per week
+NIKERI-CBD students only: Online independent and collaborative learning activities including online workshops.

 |In-person attendance requirements||

-Students must also attend and participate in 2 x 5 day (10 days) intensives at the National Indigenous Knowledges, Education, Research and Innovation (NIKERI) Institute, Waurn Ponds (Geelong) Campus.
+NIKERI-CBD students only: there are compulsory intensives for all students at the National Indigenous Knowledges, Education, Research and Innovation (NIKERI) Institute, Geelong Waurn Ponds Campus.
+These intensives are arranged by year-level.

 *CBD refers to the National Indigenous Knowledges, Education, Research and Innovation (NIKERI) Institute; Community Based Delivery